Xe/site/blog/drone-kubernetes-cd-2020-07-10.markdown

  - gitea
 ---

-# Continuous Deployment to Kubernetes with Gitea and Drone

 Recently I put a complete rewrite of [the printerfacts server](https://printerfacts.cetacean.club) into service based on [warp](https://github.com/seanmonstar/warp).
 I have it set up to automatically